aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/GodotSample/README.md

 1. Drag and drop the folder `AWSGameSDK` to your Godot 4 project
 2. Open _Project Settings -> Autoload_, select the script `AWSGameSDK.gd` with the directory search and select _Open_.
 Make sure the name is _AwsGameSdk_ and select _Add_.
-3. Integrate with the SDK from your custom code (see Unity Integration Samples for example integrations)
+3. Integrate with the SDK from your custom code (see Godot 4 Integration Samples for example integrations)

 # Godot 4 Integration Samples